Why Did Jesus Cry?

-The Bible records two times when the Lord publically cried and at least one time he likely did so.
+The Bible records two times when the Lord publicly cried and at least one time he likely did so.
 This study will also briefly delve into the topic of Jesus' tears shed in private.

-The shortest verse in the entirety of Scripture is where we find it first recorded that Jesus publically cried.
-Lazarus had been dead for four days when he and his disciples came near his burial location (John 11:1, 17).
-After witnessing the tears of Mary and Martha, Lazarus' sisters, and those of some Jews who also mourned, he asked where the body was buried (verses 21 - 34).
+After witnessing the tears of Mary and Martha, Lazarus' sisters, and those of some Jews who also mourned, Jesus asked where the body was buried (verses 21 - 34).
 It was during his travel to Lazarus' tomb that the Lord openly wept (John 11:35).

-Reasons to weep
+Reasons to Weep

-What motivated Christ to cry near Lazarus' tomb?
+What motivated Jesus to cry near Lazarus' tomb?
 He did not cry because he could not arrive in time to heal him, as he knowingly chose to travel where Lazarus lived after he passed away (John 11:6, 11 - 14).
 The Lord also did not shed tears wondering what he would do next or whether he had the divine authority to restore life.

 Jesus knew God's will was to resurrect Lazarus (John 11:4, 11 - 15).
 He had also displayed his authority over life when he resurrected, earlier in his ministry, two others (Luke 7:11 - 18, 8:49 - 52).